-Peter Goldsworthy in the Australian Book Review described his poems as having 'near perfect balance'.
-John Allison in New Zealand Books describes Oliver’s 'writing [as] richly textured, a sensual music.
-The rhythms are muscular, pointed by a sure sense for lineation.
-The book is equally rich in images, marvellously evocative'.
+Peter Goldsworthy in the Australian Book Review described Oliver’s poems as having 'near perfect balance’ while John Allison in New Zealand Books describes Oliver’s 'writing [as] richly textured, a sensual music.
+The rhythms are muscular, pointed by a sure sense for lineation.’

-APOCRYPHA is a chapbook of poems, published by Cold Hub Press, based in Governor’s Bay, Lyttelton.
-Patricia Prime reviewed the collection in Takahe 71, ‘From the first poem…it is evident we are in the presence of an acutely sensitive poet whose powers of expression and clarity of vision are equally matched… If Oliver is fighting for forms and attitudes which seem out of step with the dominant trends of contemporary poetry, he is doing it with a firm grasp of poetic form, with skill, and with his own sublime elegance of imagery, sound and phrasing.’
+Published by Cold Hub Press in 2010, Apocrypha is a chapbook of poems, based on Governor’s Bay, Lyttelton.
+Patricia Prime reviewed the collection in Takahe 71, stating ‘From the first poem . . . it is evident we are in the presence of an acutely sensitive poet whose powers of expression and clarity of vision are equally matched . . .
+If Oliver is fighting for forms and attitudes which seem out of step with the dominant trends of contemporary poetry, he is doing it with a firm grasp of poetic form, with skill, and with his own sublime elegance of imagery, sound and phrasing.’

-Oliver’s latest collection, GONE: Satirical poems: New & Selected, brings together a diverse range of metrical constructions including villanelles, sonnets, raunchy ballads and whimsical ballades.
-Nicholas Reid writes of the colelction ‘If Oliver laments a world without cultural memory, as he does in the title poem of the collection, ‘Gone’, he does at times show that supreme gift for image which makes him for me one of our major poets … there ought to be a place in our aesthetics for satire—and also for the ballad, for the poet on holiday.
-It takes a particular skill (one Oliver owns to a high degree) to write with the kind of verve which enlivens rhythms which are comically rough, and to create characters with mythic reverberence’ (Landfall Review Online, November, 2016) There is an invigorating, sardonic edge to Oliver’s poetic, driven by an often oblique and dark humour.
-The ballad, for instance, is a demotic form, but it takes a particular skill to write with the kind of verve that enlivens rhythms both comic and colloquial.
-Here we have tales of murder, drunkenness and debauchery.
-We live in the Age of the Anthropocene.
-Oliver deftly lampoons a world consumed by its own narcissistic concerns.
-Jefferson Gaskin writes in Antipodes, ‘Composed over the course of the last few decades, and displaying an enormous range in voice and form, these poems find focus in the struggle between art and amusement, both with respect to the writer who creates and the audience that consumes.
-Consequently, while always entertaining, the poems also often possess a subtle power to disturb and provoke, an effect that in the best examples leave you almost feeling guilty for having so much fun while reading them.’
+Oliver’s collection, Gone: Satirical poems: New & Selected, brings together a diverse range of metrical constructions including villanelles, sonnets, raunchy ballads and whimsical ballades.
+Nicholas Reid writes of the collection ‘If Oliver laments a world without cultural memory, as he does in the title poem of the collection, ‘Gone’, he does at times show that supreme gift for image which makes him . . . one of our major poets . . . there ought to be a place in our aesthetics for satire –and also for the ballad, for the poet on holiday.
+It takes a particular skill (one Oliver owns to a high degree) to write with the kind of verve which enlivens rhythms which are comically rough, and to create characters with mythic reverberance’ (Landfall Review Online, November, 2016).
+Jefferson Gaskin agreed, writing in Antipodes that Oliver’s poems have the ‘subtle power to disturb and provoke, an effect that in the best examples leave you almost feeling guilty for having so much fun while reading them.’

 WRITERS IN SCHOOLS INFORMATION